 Vehicles That Work Fine on Regular 92 RON Petrol

 Always check your vehicle’s owner’s manual or fuel cap sticker.
 If it specifies 95 RON or higher → high octane is necessary.
-If it says 91–92 RON → regular petrol is correct and using Hi-Octane at Rs.
-535/L is a complete waste — you gain nothing while paying Rs.
-213 extra every litre.
+If it says 91–92 RON → regular petrol is correct.
+With the premium now just Rs.
+5/L (PSO), the financial pain of using Hi-Octane when you don’t need it is much smaller than before — but it still provides zero benefit in a standard engine.

-• Imported blend components — HOBC is largely imported as a separate high-octane additive (reformate, alkylate) blended with base petrol.
-These components are traded in USD and cost significantly more than standard petrol imports.
+- Imported blend components — HOBC is largely imported as a separate high-octane additive (reformate, alkylate) blended with base petrol.
+These components are traded in USD and cost more than standard petrol imports.

-• More complex refining — Producing 97 RON requires additional processing steps like catalytic reforming and alkylation, adding substantially to production costs.
+- More complex refining — Producing 97 RON requires additional processing steps like catalytic reforming and alkylation, adding to production costs.

-• PKR/USD exchange rate impact — With the rupee under pressure, all dollar-denominated fuel imports cost more.
-HOBC is more import-dependent than regular petrol, amplifying this effect.
+- PKR/USD exchange rate impact — HOBC is more import-dependent than regular petrol, amplifying any currency moves.

-• No government subsidy or price cap — Regular petrol and diesel prices are moderated through Petroleum Development Levy (PDL) adjustments.
-HOBC has no such mechanism — the full import cost plus company margin is passed to the consumer.
+- No government subsidy or price cap — Regular petrol and diesel prices are moderated through Petroleum Development Levy (PDL) adjustments.
+HOBC has no such mechanism.

-• Lower sales volume, higher margin per litre — Niche demand means oil companies distribute fixed costs over fewer litres, and apply higher margins since there is no regulatory ceiling.
+- Lower sales volume, higher margin per litre — Niche demand means oil companies apply higher margins since there is no regulatory ceiling.

 Why OGRA Doesn’t Control High Octane Prices